Can Someone Take Your Property By Paying the Taxes?

 Tax Deeds vs. Tax Lien Certificates

-There is a very big difference between someone paying property taxes or taking on the property’s tax lien, and purchasing a tax deed.
-For example, when you apply for a property tax loan from American Finance and Investment Co., Inc. (AFIC), the tax lien is transferred to us, but, as explained above, we have no claim to the ownership of your property.
-On the other hand, when a property becomes delinquent on its tax debt, the county can sell a property to the highest bidder after obtaining a court order to do so.
+There is a very big difference between someone paying property taxes or taking on the property’s tax lien and purchasing a tax deed.
+For example, when you apply for a property tax loan from American Finance and Investment Co., Inc. (AFIC), the tax lien is transferred to us, but, as explained above, we are not the owner of the property.
+On the other hand, when a property becomes delinquent on its tax owed, the county can sell the property to the highest bidder after obtaining a court order to do so.
 The sale proceeds are used to pay off a property owner’s unpaid taxes and penalties, with any extra going to the property owner.
 The highest bidder then holds the tax deed and thus owns the property.
 However, the delinquent taxpayer still has a “right of redemption” to buy back the property by agreeing to repay the tax deed holder within a few months of the tax sale.
 Once the property owner has paid off the foreclosure buyer, the buyer relinquishes any claim to the property.

 does%20paying%20property%20tax%20give%20ownership%20in%20texas.jpeg